 Datasets available through the Shared Location Information Platform (SLIP) are uploaded via the Data Upload Tool (DUT).
 DUT has its own Application Programming Interface (API):

-You can use this API to get the date and time of the last successful upload, as well as dataset statistics.
+You can use this API to get a dataset's upload information, as well as dataset statistics.

 Help: How do you know if a dataset is in SLIP?
 Check if it has a dataset identifier next to the title.